Comprehensive Legal Support from a DC Estate Administration Attorney

 Kevin C. Martin, Attorney at Law, PLLC Can Help

 If you are chosen as a personal representative, you should know that you don’t have to and shouldn’t handle administering an estate alone.
-Besides the many duties and tasks you have to carry out, you can be held liable for procedural and contractual mistakes.
+Besides the many duties and tasks you must carry out, you can be liable for procedural and contractual mistakes.

-Working with a qualified estate administration attorney from Kevin C. Martin, Attorney at Law, PLLC, can help you ensure compliance with the law and the proper execution of all your duties.
-If necessary, we can also help you manage other estate planning matters, such as trust administration.
+Working with a qualified estate administration attorney from Kevin C. Martin, Attorney at Law, PLLC, can help you ensure compliance with the law and adequately execute all your duties.
+We can also help you manage other estate plans, such as trust administration.

 Frequently Asked Questions